 Webhooks

-Webhooks allow you to receive notifications when events occur in the Helix platform.
+Webhooks allow you to receive real-time notifications when events occur in the Helix platform.

 Overview